POISON IVY LEAGUE

 The second big question is why has nothing happened for 40 years?
 I cannot be the first to bring the Goldman's 'inappropriate sources' to the attention of the Yale Law dean, university president, assorted faculty members and even the school paper, The Daily Yale.
 Dean Gerken has sat silent on the knowledge minimally for four years, and the others all received earlier versions of this story with the evidence in September 2020.
 Did they really believe no one would ever find out or that this story would simply disappear?
 And what about the 250 lawsuits against their star donor at his death in 1987?
 Was the entire faculty oblivious?
 None of them ever read The New York Times?
 Not even famous alumni like the Clintons?
 Why would a lawyer want to teach at Yale with this toxic environment?

 The triggering name Sol Goldman attached to a presumably distinguished university - or any of the many questionable institutions bearing his name from John Hopkins Pancreatic Cancer Research Center to NYC’s 14th Street YMHA - is highly offensive for the hundreds of thousands of past and present New York City tenants abused and swindled by the family's unfettered eight decade crime spree.
 It's akin to remembering Bugsy Siegel or Meyer Lansky as humanitarians they never were.

-Like Confederate general statues adorning Southern city public squares are removed one after another because slave ownership makes them despicable, the Goldmans' 80 years of racketeering makes the name deserving of the same treatment.
+Like Confederate general statues adorning Southern city public squares are removed one after another because slave ownership makes them despicable, the Goldmans' 80 years of prostitution and racketeering makes the name deserving of the same treatment.
 Yale set the precedent with something similar in February 2017 with a name change request to Calhoun Hall, named for an antebellum slave-owning graduate.
 Solavey, at first, refused, but a thousand protesters made him acquiesce to their demands.
-Over the decades, the Goldmans have donated an estimated $120 million of their tainted money to have their name on the Rub 'n' Tug Library, plaques and faculty titles associated with America’s #1-ranked law school.
+Over the decades, the Goldmans have donated an estimated $120 million of their prostitution proceeds to have their name on the Rub 'n' Tug Library, plaques and faculty titles associated with America’s #1-ranked law school.
 And that ranking was obviously not deserved but effectively coerced.